-CHAPTER II

-LITERATURE REVIEW
+CHAPTER II LITERATURE REVIEW

 The basic principles about the plasmas and the electric discharge environment are mainly described within this chapter.
-Beginning with some basic knowledge about natural gas, the chemical properties of the methane molecule, and few aspects about the plasmas will then be introduced to eventually describe how the plasma can be generated for activating methane molecules in order to initiate the direct methane conversion.
-Along with these, some experimental studies on the direct methane conversion process under the different types of the electric discharges will be mentioned so as to be the evidence on the advances of the working in this field.
-Finally, the aspects of the gliding arc discharge reactor relating to the present work will be explained.
+Beginning with some basic knowledge about natural gas, the chemical properties of the methane molecule, and the fundamental knowledge about the plasmas are then introduced to eventually describe how the plasma can be generated for activating various molecules in natural gas, especially methane, to form different products.
+Moreover, some experimental studies on the direct methane conversion process under different types of electric discharges are summarized so as to be the evidence on the advances of the work in this field.
+Finally, the aspects of the gliding arc discharge reactor, as well as the reforming and partial oxidation of methane, are explained in subsequent sections.

-2.1 Natural gas
+2.1 Natural Gas

-Natural gas is a gaseous fossil fuel, which is composed of the hydrocarbon gases methane (70-90 wt.%) and ethane (5-15 wt.%), with varying smaller amounts of other heavier hydrocarbons (< 5 wt.%), and other gases, such as nitrogen, carbon dioxide, hydrogen sulphide, and water vapor.
-Natural gas exists in nature under pressure in rock reservoirs in the earth's crust, either in conjunction with and dissolved in heavier hydrocarbons and water (called associated gas) or by itself (called non-associated gas).
+Natural gas is a gaseous fossil fuel, which is composed of hydrocarbon gases, methane (70-90 %) and ethane (5-15 %), with varying lesser amounts of other heavier hydrocarbons (< 5 %), and other gases, such as nitrogen, carbon dioxide, hydrogen sulphide, and water vapor.
+Natural gas exists in nature under pressure in rock reservoirs in the earth's crust, either in conjunction with heavier hydrocarbons and water (called associated gas) or by itself (called non-associated gas).
 It is produced from the reservoir similarly to or in conjunction with crude oil (Dawe, 2000).
 Before natural gas can be used as a fuel, it must undergo extensive processing to remove almost all materials other than methane.
-The by-products of that processing include ethane, propane, butanes, pentanes, and higher molecular weight hydrocarbons, elemental sulfur, and sometimes helium and nitrogen.
+The by-products of the processing include ethane, propane, butanes, pentanes, higher molecular weight hydrocarbons, elemental sulfur, and sometimes helium and nitrogen.

 The major difficulty in the use of natural gas is transportation and storage because of its low density.
 Normally, natural gas can be stored in storage tanks or underground, in old gas wells.
 And, it can be transported by pipe line, truck, or ship.
-Natural gas can be used as power generation, feed stock for hydrogen production, fuel for vehicle, residence domestic use, such as cooking, heating/cooling, fertilizer, aviation, and others.
+Natural gas can be used for electricity generation, as feedstock for hydrogen production, as fuel for vehicles, for residence domestic use, such as cooking, for heating/cooling, for fertilizer production, in aviation, and others.